wp-plugins/customize-admin/readme.txt

 == Installation ==

-1. First you will have to upload the plugin to the plugin folder.
+1. First you will have to upload the plugin to the `/wp-content/plugins/` folder.
 2. Then activate the plugin in the plugin panel.
 You will see that a new custom post type has been added called Content Block.
 3. Type some content for the widget.
 The title can be used to describe the position of the content on the page, It will not be displayed in the actual widget.